ConnorTimpe/InventoryManagementSystemJava/README.md

 # InventoryManagementSystemJava
-An inventory management system created in java.
+An inventory management system created in java for a fictional company designed by WGU.